Fairfield Township, Columbiana County, Ohio

 Fairfield Township is one of the eighteen townships of Columbiana County, Ohio, United States, extending into southern Mahoning County.
-The 2010 census reported 10,556 people living in the township, 9,890 of whom lived in the Columbiana County portion of the township and 4,101 of whom lived in the unincorporated Columbiana County portions of the township.
+The 2020 census reported 9,769 people living in the township.

 Geography

 Fairfield Township is located in northeastern Columbiana County and southern Mahoning County, where it is largely but not entirely coextensive with the Columbiana city limits.
 Ohio is the only state that allows a single township to exist in multiple counties.

 Fairfield Township borders the following townships: